threeML/threeML-analysis-workshop/README.md

+# Prerequisites

+Installation instructions here should work on MacOS and linux.

+To download this repository: `git clone https://github.com/henrikef/threeML-analysis-workshop.git`

+## MacOS:

+Before starting:

+* Install Xcode from App Store.
+* Run Xcode at least once (it does not fully install before it is run once).
+This step (and the following to be safe) need to be done after any (auto)update of Xcode.
+* Execute the command line "xcode-select --install"
+* Recent versions of XCode (current and previous) don't install the header files in /usr/include anymore.
+This breaks rootcint in root 5.
+You have to install the headers manually: `open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`

 # Installation

 To install the latest version of miniconda and create a conda environment named `fvh-threeML` with threeML, astromodels, fermipy, and HAL installed, run the script `install_everything.sh`.